exerpteam/odin-drop-in/packages/core/readme.md

 If your Stencil project is built with the [`dist`](https://stenciljs.com/docs/distribution) output target, you can import a small bootstrap script that registers all components and allows you to load individual component scripts lazily.

-For example, given your Stencil project namespace is called `my-design-system`, to use `my-component` on any website, inject this into your HTML:
+For example, given your Stencil project namespace is called `my-design-system`, to use `exerp-odin-cc-form` on any website, inject this into your HTML:

 ```html
 <script type="module" src="https://unpkg.com/my-design-system"></script>